OpenGamma/OG-Platform/docs/engine/Caching.rst

 Invalidating cache entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-If a function uses a piece of configuration to calculate a value (e.g. a curve definition) then that value should be discarded from the cache if the configuration is edited.
+If a function uses a piece of external data (e.g. market data or configuration) when calculating a cached value then the cache entry becomes invalid if the data changes.
+Invalid entries are not immediately removed from the cache, for the same reason that clearing the cache doesn't immediately remove the cached data.
+A view might be using the cache and removing cache entries in the middle of a calculation cycle can cause inconsistencies in the results.

+Invalidation simply marks a cache entry as stale.
+The next time a view requests a cache, a new cache is created and valid entries are copied from the old cache to the new cache.
+Invalid entries are not copied, and therefore new values will be calculated in the next calculation cycle.

 This is not fully implemented yet.
-There is a mechanism to listen for notifications when data changes (in ``ViewFactoryComponentFactory.decorateSources()``) but no action is taken when a notification arrives.
+There is a mechanism to listen for notifications when configuration data changes (in ``ViewFactoryComponentFactory.decorateSources()``) but no action is taken when a notification arrives.

 ``View``
 --------